 Many genes, when mutated, can cause familial ALS.
-Among them are the SOD1 gene, the TDP43 gene and the FUS gene .
-In 2011, researchers discovered that abnormalities in the ubiquilin 2 gene can cause ALS, and a specific mutation in the C9ORF72 gene was found to be the most common genetic cause of the disease identified so far.
-(See Causes/Inheritance .)
+Among them are the SOD1 gene, the TDP43 gene and the FUS gene.
+In 2011, a specific mutation in the C9ORF72 gene was found to be the most common genetic cause of the disease identified so far.
+Defects in the C9ORF72 gene were also shown to cause another disease called frontotemporal dementia (FTD).
+Some patients with the gene defect develop ALS, some develop FTD, and some patients develop symptoms of both diseases.
+(See Causes/Inheritance.)
+Other genes shown to contribute to rare forms of ALS include ubiquilin 2, profilin 1, valosin-containing protein, alsin, senataxin, angiogenin, and optineurin.
 If someone with an ALS-causing gene mutation is the first in the family to show the disease, the disorder is classified as sporadic, since there is no family history.
 (This can happen when, for example, a parent carrying the ALS-causing mutation passes away of other causes before ALS develops but not before passing the mutation along to his or her children.)

 However, research on the genetic factors that contribute to ALS, without necessarily causing it directly, is of great interest.
 Scientists suspect that a number of gene variants — probably in combination with other unknown factors — may increase susceptibility to sporadic ALS.